This blog may contain affiliate links. Read our disclosure policy for more info.

 In terms of street art, Bogota is a very decorated city.
 Professional artists are paid handsome sums of money to decorate the streets despite (or perhaps because of) the fact that they often get punished by the police, even though graffiti was officially decriminalized here in 2011.

-I love private tours because it gives me a chance to talk with the guide and ask questions, getting a more in-depth look at the city.
+I love private tours because they give me a chance to talk with the guide and ask questions, getting a more in-depth look at the city.
 Throughout this three-hour tour, you will gain a great insight into Bogota and find some hidden gems you can return to!
-This walking tour is $59 USD and is a great way to see Bogota’s impressive street art.

 Check availability and book this street art tour here!